-This year’s theme, “Building Community through Diversity: Respecting Difference,” will highlight diversity as an important value in building and nurturing a community through dialogue that addresses the myriad of challenges facing our society, as well as our growth in understanding and acting upon issues of diversity.
-Our Conference seeks to promote open-mindedness, celebrate diversity, and promote awareness of divergent views on our college campus and within the community.
-The conference also serves as a forum in which to establish or enhance self-awareness in relation to community building endeavors.
+This year’s theme, “Building Community through Diversity: Personal Empowerment,” will highlight diversity as an important value in building and nurturing a community through dialogue that addresses the myriad of challenges facing our society, as well as our growth in understanding and acting upon issues of diversity.

 |2/25/2005||H Carl McCall||Defining Civic Engagement in a Pluralistic Society|